 One of best sets of evidence supporting the safety of glyphosate come from epidemiological studies that assess the effects of real-world levels of exposure to the product in real-life situations.
 A recent report (an epidemiological survey of over 44,000 glyphosate users) from the Agriculture Health Study of the U.S. National Cancer Institute concluded that ‘glyphosate was not statistically significantly associated with cancer’.
 Systematic reviews of scientific literature also found that there was no strong evidence that glyphosate causes cancer, and that glyphosate is not associated with other illnesses in humans.

 While there might be weak associations between exposure to certain herbicides or pesticides and certain cancers, the same can be said for the links between consuming BBQ’d meat and cancer, working night shifts and cancer, consuming certain preserved vegetables and cancer, or working in a hair salon and cancer.
+There’s also good evidence from mice models that nitrites in cured meats (hot dogs, bacon) cause cancer.
 The proposed connection between grilled foods (e.g. barbecued meats) is especially interesting.
 The supposed carcinogen in BBQ meat is acrylamide, which can be formed in meat and other grilled food as a result of cooking at high temperatures.
 WHO/IARC classifies acrylamide in the same group as glyphosate – as a “probable human carcinogen”.
 Do you think that the average New Brunswicker is more likely to be exposed to acrylamide in grilled meat, or to glyphosate?
 Seems to me it is highly likely that exposure to and ingestion of acrylamide is many times (perhaps thousands or millions of times) greater than exposure to glyphosate.
 If you were charged with helping to safeguard the health of citizens of the Province and had limited resources available, would you put more effort into bringing to the public’s attention the dangers of acrylamide, or the dangers of glyphosate?
 Perhaps a commentary on the relative threat to public health from Ribfest or the consequences of eating grilled meat would have been in order, but had that been done I expect that the Chief Medical Officer would have been laughed out of town.

 Another glyphosate tale is that it’s antibiotic activity means that it is a threat to human gut bacteria, or soil health.
 That also seems unlikely.
 When applied to soils in field experiments, impacts on soil microbiological communities appear to be limited.
 By the way, naturally-occurring compounds such as tannins released from decaying conifers also have antibiotic activity.
 By contrast, copper sulfate – a fungicide widely used in organic vegetable production – is very toxic to soil microorganisms and fatal to bees and aquatic invertebrates.
 Application of copper sulfate fungicides poses a long-term threat to health of farm workers: